farichieri/testing-ts-node-jest/README.md

 - Fake: simplified working implementation, take a shortcut.
 (Like a fake login service)
 - Stubs: incomplete objects used as arguments.
 - Spies: track information about how a unit is called.
-- Mocks: preprogramed with expectations.
+- Mocks: pre-programed with expectations.
   (Mocks and spies have a lot in common)

 - Why do we need test doubles?

-* Some units aren't fast, or easily accessible (like a DB conection)
+* Some units aren't fast, or easily accessible (like a DB connection)

   - Replace them in tests